 - Bear Adventure – Fur, Feathers, and Ferns 1: While hiking or walking for one mile, identify six signs that any mammals, birds, insects, reptiles, or plants are living nearby the place where you choose to hike.

-- Webelos Adventure – Webelos Walkabout 6: With your Webelos den or with a family member, hike 3 miles.
+- Webelos Adventure – Webelos Walkabout 4: With your Webelos den or with a family member, hike 3 miles.
 Before your hike, plan and prepare a nutritious lunch or snack.
 Enjoy it on your hike, and clean up afterward.

-What fun hikes have you gone on with your den or pack?
+What fun hiking games have you played with your den or pack?
 What was your favorite?

 Yours in Scouting,